true-while/AzureFastStartForIoT/Connected Campus/README.md

 __Now press `F5` to run the application__.
 Note this runs on your local Windows 10 development machine and not on your IoT device, so don't try to deploy it there.

-The running application will display the room occupied status, temperature and pressure data which is being sent from you IoT device.
+The running application will display the room occupied status, temperature and pressure data which is being sent from the Windows 10 IoT device.

 ![Room Status Application](images/roomstatusapp.png).